ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 you'll not be allowed to install more switches nor controllers using this helper.

-The helper allows users to enable PCAP and ASCII traces for the OpenFlow channel through methods ``EnableOpenFlowPcap()`` and ``EnableOpenFlowAscii()``, respectively.
-These trace files can be used to analyze the OpenFlow messages exchanged between switches and controllers that were configured by this helper using the ``Install*()`` methods.
-The helper can also enable the ``ofsoftswitch13`` library internal logging system through the ``EnableDatapathLogs()`` static method, which will dump the library log messages to an output file.
+This helper also allow users to enable some module outputs that can be used for traffic monitoring and performance evaluation.
+Please, check the :ref:`output` section for detailed information.

 Attributes
 ==========